 Morocco’s Marrakesh is awakening slowly from the earthquake damage

-In the medina of the city beloved by tourists, signs of recovery lie side-by-side with lasting damage.
+In the medina beloved by tourists, signs of recovery lie side-by-side with lasting damage.

 Marrakesh, Morocco – Like everyone in Marrakesh, 39-year-old Zakaria Lamnichri was surprised when the earthquake hit six months ago.